Motoki878/Network-Quantifications/README.md

 ----------------
 # Description of fig7ab.m

-   This program products figure 7(a)(b).
-   This figure shows E/I cell category and FVS (Feedback Vertex Set), especially (a) shows the difference of ratios of FVS for excitatory or inhibitory neurons.
-   (b) shoes the difference of ratios of FVS for excitatory or inhibitory neurons within individual layers.
+   This program products two figures showing the difference of ratios of FVS  (Feedback Vertex Set) for all cortical excitatory or inhibitory neurons, and showing the difference of ratios of FVS for excitatory or inhibitory neurons within individual cortical layers.

 -----------------
 # To generate basic data for drawing figure 7c